steveharoz/research_approach/README.md

 # Goals

 The primary aim of an empirical research project is to gain a generalizable understanding of some object truth.
-The application and discovery of phenomena, while valuable, are secondary goals to explaining why some phenomoenon occurs and describing its the extent and limits.
+The application and discovery of phenomena, while valuable, are secondary goals to explaining how something works, why some phenomoenon occurs, and describing its the extent and limits.

 # Ethics